 In adults, ITP comes on gradually and does not usually follow a viral illness.
 It is not really known what causes the disease.
 The symptoms may vary a lot.
 You may have no symptoms, purpura, mild bruising or bleeding, or severe bleeding.
 Unlike ITP in children, most adults with ITP will continue to have a low number of platelets indefinitely.
 This is called chronic ITP.

-How is ITP diagnosed?
+How is ITP diagnosed in adults?

 Because most adults with ITP do not have any symptoms, ITP is usually diagnosed on a routine blood test that has been done for other reasons.
 The full blood count shows a lower number of platelets than normal.
 The laboratory will also look at your blood under a microscope.